Frequently Asked Questions

 Please contact us.
 We consider education a large part of our mandate.
 We are available to attend meetings both virtually and in-person and can give presentations on various topics.

 Education is a large part of our outreach focus, and we speak to civic and community groups on a regular basis, as well as schools.
-We have developed several resource items for the community that can be located under the “News, Reports, and Educational Materials” tab.
+We have developed several resource items for the community.
 We also report on trends to the Board of Police Commissioners, review all policies that are developed through the KCPD, have a social media presence, and sit on numerous task forces and focus groups across the metropolitan area.
 Members of the Office also sit on committees with the National Association for Civilian Oversight of Law Enforcement, a national police oversight organization.

 In order to investigate your complaint fully and fairly, we need to get many more details than are ever written down on a complaint form.
 This also allows you to expand upon what you have written in your complaint form.